-If you’re looking for a bunch of Broadway stars or Park Avenue elite who are “puttin’ on the Ritz,” well – you’re going to be disappointed (a little).
-We are men and women who look at lot like you.
-We are a bunch of regular guys and gals who all share a common passion: we love to sing a cappella.
+If you’re looking for a bunch of Broadway stars or Park Avenue elite who are “puttin’ on the Ritz,” well, you’re going to be disappointed (a little).
+We are people of all genders who look a lot like you.
+We all share a common passion: We love to sing a cappella.

-The Chorus forms the Manhattan Chapter of the Barbershop Harmony Society, which was an all-male organization until 2020.
-When the B.H.S. became co-ed, so did the Big Apple Chorus.
+The Chorus forms the Manhattan Chapter of the Barbershop Harmony Society (BHS), which was an all-male organization until 2020.
+When the BHS became co-ed, so did the Big Apple Chorus.

 We are a constant “work in progress,” always striving to improve.